| Title: | A General Framework for Combining Ecosystem Models |

 information about a point estimate.

-output of the optimised model.
-The default value is NULL
+point_estimateA list output of the optimised model.
+The default value is NULL.

 Stan Development Team (2020).
 RStan: the R interface to Stan.
 R package version 2.21.2. https://mc-stan.org